Prof. Dr. Tim W. Dornis, J.S.M. (Stanford)

 since Spring 2018: NYU School of Law (New York), Global Professor of Law at the "NYU Law in Paris" program

-since May 2016: Visiting professor at the Università di Verona (Dipartimento di Scienze Giuridiche), Verona/Italy
+since May 2016: Visiting Professor at the Università di Verona (Dipartimento di Scienze Giuridiche), Verona/Italy

-December 2015: Call (offer of a tenured position) for post as a professor of law (chair of Private Law, European and International Commercial Law), University of Leipzig (Juristenfakultät)
+December 2015: Call (offer of a tenured position) for post as a Professor of Law (chair of Private Law, European and International Commercial Law), University of Leipzig (Juristenfakultät)

 May 2014: Habilitation at the University of Zurich Law School, Zurich/Switzerland; Venia legendi awarded for private law, international private law, comparative law, trade law, economic law, and intellectual property law